Wideweb/game-engine/README.md

   <img width="695" alt="Screenshot 2022-04-05 at 14 54 34" src="https://user-images.githubusercontent.com/3997537/161748346-c0ad915c-2376-463d-b516-69e2498072e1.png">

- Use mouse left button to select a scene object.
+ **Selection.** Use mouse left button to select a scene object.
 Once it is selected you can see it's mesh and gizmo tools for edit.
 You can remove the selected object by clicking the backspace button.

- Use the following keys for navigation:
+ **Navigation.** Use the following keys for navigation:
  - W - move forward
  - S - move back
  - A - move left